kameswarpanda/Investment-Portfolio-Tracker/README.md

 ---

 ## Deployment
-1. Backend: Deploy the Spring Boot .jar on AWS EC2, Heroku, or similar platforms.
+1. Backend: Deploy the MySQL database, Spring Boot .jar on AWS EC2, Heroku, or similar platforms.
 2. Frontend: Use ng build --prod to generate static files, then host on platforms like Nginx, Firebase Hosting, or Vercel.

 ---